ZumDeWald/intl-dates/README.md

 #### Date Ranges

-Say you need the date for the first and last day of the week (Sunday and Saturday) to request a range of data from an API for the _current_ week. <br /> <br />
+Say you need the date for the first and last day of the week (Sunday and Saturday) to request a range of data from an API for the week. <br /> <br />
-The following would make the request with the date of Sunday in the current week coming from `dates.weekStartDate` and the date for Saturday from `dates.weekEndDate` in the format 'YYYY-MM-DD' <br />
+The following would make the request with the date for Sunday coming from `dates.weekStartDate` and the date for Saturday from `dates.weekEndDate` in the format 'YYYY-MM-DD': <br />

+> Note: Dates are based on the _current_ week if no date is passed as an option, else the dates are based on the week in which the specified date falls.

 ###### Using `intlDates` function

 ```
 import { intlDates } from 'useintldates'; // Bring the function into your code as a named export

+// Retrieve and destructure the 'dates' object from the intlDates function
 const dates = intlDates();
-  // Retrieve and destructure the 'dates' object from the intlDates function

 fetch(`[urlToYourAPI]/getByDateRange?startDate=${dates.weekStartDate}&endDate=${dates.weekEndDate}`)